naot97/quantization/README.md

 # Quantization Project

-A PyTorch implementation of W8A16 (Weight 8-bit, Activation 16-bit) quantization for neural network linear layers.
+A PyTorch implementation of W8A16 (Weight 8-bit, Activation 16-bit) quantization for neural network linear layers with support for automatic model conversion and Hugging Face integration.

 ## Overview

 This project demonstrates how to implement quantized linear layers that reduce memory usage by storing weights as 8-bit integers while maintaining activations in higher precision.
 This approach provides 4x memory savings for weights while preserving reasonable numerical accuracy.
+The project now includes utilities to automatically replace linear layers in existing models and demonstrates quantization on real Hugging Face models.

 ## Features